-Another thing they might do which is a bit easier to figure out is to respond to your speech with an angry or outraged and often rather loud, “What!?”
-That means, “Um, I didn’t hear that!”
+Another thing they might do which is a bit easier to figure out is to respond to your speech with an angry, outraged and often rather loud, “What!?” that means, “Um, I didn’t hear that!”
 I don’t always get that either, and sometimes I repeat my words.
-It’s always a bad idea as their response, if they have one, only gets worse.
+It’s always a bad idea, as their response, if they have one, only gets worse.

-They also might put up both arms and cross them back and forth while saying, “Ain’t gonna go there.”
+They also might put up both arms up in the air and wave them back and forth while saying, “Ain’t gonna go there.”
 They might smile as they do that.
 End that line of talk right then and there.
 You’re not going to convince them to “go there” by continuing the line of conversation, which I tend to do sometimes.

-Well, if you say something and it seems like they should have heard you but act like they didn’t, figure out that they are playing this “I didn’t hear you” game and don’t ask again.
+If you say something and it seems like they should have heard you but act like they didn’t, figure out that they are playing this “I didn’t hear you” game and don’t ask again.
 In particular, think about what you said said or asked.
-Is the sort of thing that might seem sensitive and the person might not want to discuss it because they see it as inappropriate, insulting, or a come-on?
+Is it the sort of thing that might seem sensitive, and the person might not want to discuss it because they see it as inappropriate, insulting, or a come-on?
 Usually you can figure out how they might not want to answer due to the nature of the statement or question.

-Or certainly don’t say it again more than once.
-When people do this, by not answering, they are saying, “That question is annoying, inappropriate, possibly racist/banned, etc., something I don’t want to talk about, so I am pretending that I didn’t hear you.”
+Certainly don’t say it again more than once.
+When people do this, by not answering, they are saying, “That question is annoying, inappropriate, or possibly racist/banned, etc., – i.e., something I don’t want to talk about, so I am pretending that I didn’t hear you.”
 In my 60’s, I am just figuring this out for the first time, though I have somehow known for a long time that people do this.

 It’s a bit hostile and dicky.
-It’s better to say that you’d rather not discuss that with a smile or something along those lines, but people like to be dicky.
-I do it myself sometimes if someone asks me a retarded question that’s meaningless or silly, especially if asked in a hostile tone.
+It’s better to say that you’d rather not discuss that or something along those lines with a smile, but people like to be dicky.
+I do this myself sometimes if someone asks me a retarded question that’s meaningless or silly, especially if asked in a hostile tone.
 I simply don’t respond.
 I never did that before but I am starting to do it now.

-This is a real tough one from a social communication point of view because the automatic tendency is to assume that the person didn’t hear you and repeat it, except if you do that, it’s a social error.
+This is a real tough one from a social communication point of view because the automatic tendency is to assume that the person didn’t hear you and repeat the comment, except if you do that, it’s a social error.

 I talked to my Mom and she said that if it seems like they are doing that, don’t say it a second time and don’t say it on another occasion, as it’s some sort of banned question or statement.

-And anyway, we both agreed, even if they didn’t hear it, then obviously they were not too concerned about your speech, so why should you repeat it for someone who won’t even give you the dignity of listening to your speech?
-She also said that it’s a bit shitty and hostile (she called them jerks) to do the “pretend I didn’t hear you” thing.
+And anyway, we both agreed, even if they didn’t hear it, then obviously they were not too concerned about what you were saying as they weren’t listening to you, so why should you repeat it for someone who won’t even give you the dignity of listening to you?
+She also said that it’s a bit shitty and hostile (she called people who do this “jerks”) to do the “pretend I didn’t hear you” thing.
 She said it’s more polite just to say you’d rather not discuss it.

 In case you all didn’t know about this weird social rule, here you go.
-I know all of you have experienced this before, so maybe you want to take notes here.
+I know all of you have experienced this before, so maybe you want to take notes.